-Just 25 congressional Republicans acknowledge Biden’s win, Washington Post survey finds
+Just 27 congressional Republicans acknowledge Biden’s win, Washington Post survey finds

 Two Republicans consider Trump the winner despite all evidence showing otherwise.
-And another 222 GOP members of the House and Senate – nearly 90% of all Republicans serving in Congress – will simply not say who won the election.
+And another 222 GOP members of the House and Senate – about 88% of all Republicans serving in Congress – will simply not say who won the election.

 Those are the findings of a Washington Post survey of all 249 Republicans in the House and Senate that began the morning after Trump posted a 46-minute video Wednesday evening in which he wrongly claimed he had defeated Biden and leveled wild and unsubstantiated allegations of “corrupt forces” who stole the outcome from the sitting president.